HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 _SELECT_ operation on the table __'box'__ to retrieve the value of the column:
 - boxCount (the number of rows that match the condition)

-- Selects rows where the column 'exampleid' matches the provided value 'eid'.

 ```sql
 SELECT COUNT(*) AS boxCount FROM box WHERE exampleid=:eid;
 ```